allegro/blog/_posts/2021-10-06-comparing-mongodb-composite-indexes.md

 time mongo test find2.js
 ```

-To avoid network latency I performed the measurements on my laptop with a local instance of MongoDB version 4.4.0
-running.

 The results surprised me.
 The script running on the first collection took **11.19s** and the second took **10.15s**.
 Although the differences are small, I was sure that using a composite key would be much faster than searching
 through regular fields and would make up for all the inconvenience of less flexible keys.
 Meanwhile, it turns
-out that a collection built with an artificial key and a separate index on two fields wins in every aspect,
-also in terms of search speed.
+out that a collection built with an artificial key and a separate index on two fields wins in terms of search speed.

 I had one more idea.
 Maybe searching a document by a key that doesn't exist will be faster?
 To test this, I generated another 2 scripts, this time searching for non-existent documents: